daytonn/modjs-architecture/README.md

 ## Conclusion

 That's pretty much Mod.js in a nutshell.
 It focuses on providing a solid base for modern javscript web development.
-The simple abstraction adhere's to best practices and let's ou focus on building features and not managing a mess of scripts and scopes.
+The simple abstraction adhere's to best practices and let's you focus on building features and not managing a mess of scripts and scopes.
 Happy scripting ;)

 ###contributing to modjs-architecture